aa25g15/ui-tech/README.md

 printName(); // Output - Abhinav
 ```
-* How does closures work?
+* How do closures work?

 ### Debounce
 * Debounce is a technique through which multiple function calls are combined to a single call.
 The target function is called only after a certain time has passed after the last call was made.
 Its common applications include a search bar.